dome9/cloud-bots/bots/Bots.md

 ## acl\_delete

 What it does: deletes created network acl.
 Usage: AUTO: acl_delete

 Sample GSL: cloudtrail where event.name='CreateNetworkAcl'
 Limitation: None
+Note: Logic only bot

 ## acl\_revert\_modification

 What it does: returns an acl to it's previous form.
 Usage: AUTO: acl_revert_modification

 Sample GSL: cloudtrail where event.name in ('ReplaceNetworkAclEntry', 'DeleteNetworkAclEntry', 'CreateNetworkAclEntry')
 Limitation: None
 Note: Logic only bot

 ## ami\_set\_to\_private